cjreilly/e15/independent-study/README.md

 ### Industry

+Industrial IoT devices are more difficult to categorize as one would categorize things in a house.
+Potentially that is caused in part by specialized nature where they operate.
+Large moving metalic parts, for example, may produce electric fields and false messages.
+Similarly, stationary concrete and metal objects can block wireless transmissions.

+Industrial IoT may be integrated as purpose-specific solutions to large scale problems.
+But the gains are not lost.
+Real-time data from heavy machinery is one benefit in industrial IoT.
+Other gains include safety and reliability.
+The additional effort in understanding the operational environment and collaborating with stakeholders is time not lost.

 ### Civil

+Civil IoT is device and infrastructure management in both licensed and unlicensed spectrums.
+These devices often benefit from economies of scale.
+A large investment in planning and construction effort is possible because of the long-term perceived benefits and the positive effect on many people.

 [Infrastructure in mountain roads] (https://youtu.be/4icF0ULLcuo)

+Civil IoT has an additional advantage by being tied to electric grids or even functioning on microgrids.
+But not everything is as easy as putting up a sign post with an civil IoT device on top.
+Climate considerations are important.
+For example, a solar cell might keep a battery charged on a 4G gateway to report road conditions in a remote location.
+But if that location is in a lowlying valley with temperatures that regularly reach 15 to 20 degrees then the damage is twofold.
+First the solar cell is much less effective.
+And second the battery may never charge due to low temperatures.

 [Libelium engineer demonstrates smart roads] (https://youtu.be/m-C1gmi1du0)

+The net effect is that these devices require additional planning and regulation so that they can produce better results.
+Collaboration and teamwork is important.

 ### Home

+Home IoT devices are are often limited to low band and unrestricted frequencies.
+Most consumer home IoT devices use either Bluetooth or WiFi to communicate.
+Both offer unique benefits.

+Low power, low band devices that use radios like ANT/ANT+ are especially popular because of their meshing capability, short range, and low power.
+The combination of those three elements makes those devices well suited for the personal area network __PAN__ classification without greatly interfering with unrelated networks.
+Both ANT and Bluetooth have the benefit of much lower administrative costs.
+Meshing and point-to-point communications with these devices eliminates the middleware and hardware from basic requirements.

+WiFi-enabled and wired IoT devices enable lower latency and higher bandwidth communication with remote resouces.
+Home IoT devices that utilize the 802.11 protocols are almost guaranteed to communicate with a cloud service provider for enhanced services.
+Some exceptions may be devices in __ad-hoc mode__, which communicate on wireless 802.11 protocols but do not require a router to communicate with end devices.

+Despite the specific technology implemented in the home, there is almost always a possibility to set up gateway routers and forward data over IP networks.
+Gatway routing blends local and personal area networks with broad device management and cloud computing benefits.
+Some smart IoT devices blend many different radio technologies into a single device to bridge the networks.
+Large cloud service providers commonly sell those devices as smart all-in-one home solutions to sell in-home services.

+Home IoT device manufacturers are keen to acknowledge privacy concerns.
+Privacy is a word with two definitions in home IoT.
+First is the lower radio performance due to clogged up airwaves and noisy interference like static on a poorly tuned radio.
+Second is the negative afterimage of careless technology spilling private information to neighbors.
+Industry and non-profit NGOs have been drivers in standardizing and enforcing solutions to both those concerns in Home IoT consumer devices.

 # Basic networking